-Laidlaw College has three physical campuses in Henderson and Manukau in Auckland, and in Christchurch, as well as its Distance Learning mode of delivery.
+Laidlaw College has two physical campuses in Henderson, Auckland, and in Christchurch, as well as its Distance Learning mode of delivery.
 Please refer to the timetables on the website to determine which programmes can be studied at each campus.

 Certificate of Proficiency/ Tohu a Pukenga Matauranga